marabesi/php-laravel-developer-test/README.md

 4. Use HTTP request to access the REST API.

 ### Others
-* Source code must be stored in git repository (you can send it as github or bitbucket link, dropbox/google drive public folder, etc. NOTE: our email servers will reject .zip files with source code)
+* All source code (including database scripts) must be stored in git repository (you can send it as github or bitbucket link, dropbox/google drive public folder, etc. NOTE: our email servers will reject .zip files with source code)
 * Candidates are free to use any libraries, however the prerequisites of this challenge is to incorporate Laravel's framework as part of your solution
 * Implement unit tests where necessary
 * Follow language specific style guidelines (`phplint`, `jslint`, etc.)